kirkofypsi/7DWorkProblemModel/industry.md

 |  [ Poor remote work support ]( dimensions/work_organization.md#poor-remote-work-support ) | __16.32__ times less common in the industry than overall |

 ## Software & Computer Hardware
+> The software & computer hardware industry is made up of establishments primarily engaged in producing software or computer hardware used to run computers and other electronic devices.
 #### Work problems whose occurrence in the industry is significantly more prevalent than overall
 | Work Problem | Industry vs Overall Frequency Ratio |
 |-------------:|-------------------:|